DoctorLogicProduct/dltest/_posts/2018-01-29-plastic-surgery-marketing-budget.md

 ---
-post_title: Marketing Budget for a Plastic Surgery Startup
+post_title: Plastic Surgery Marketing | How Much to Budget for Practice Growth
-date: 2018-01-29T06:00:00.000+00:00
+date: 2019-12-30 17:00:00 +0000
-post_author: Keisha Dunstan
+post_author: Andre Riley
 tags:
-- Healthcare-Marketing
 - Strategy
 post_intro: Plastic and cosmetic surgery continues to be in high demand in the United States.
 This demand has created a healthy yet competitive marketplace for plastic surgeons.
-post_image: "/uploads/marketing-budgetThumb.jpg"
+post_image: "/uploads/imac-vip-2.png"
 post_highlight: Plastic and cosmetic surgery continues to be in high demand in the United States.
 This demand has created a healthy yet competitive marketplace for plastic surgeons.